 Michael Reese Emily Schrank Reid Keller

-Michael Reese is in his twentieth year of teaching and his twelfth year as Director of Choral Activities at Central High School in Davenport, IA.
+Michael Reese is in his twenty-sixth year of teaching and his seventeenth year as Director of Choral Activities at Central High School in Davenport, IA.
 He holds a Bachelors Degree in Music Education and a Master of Music Degree in Choral Conducting from the University of Northern Iowa, and has completed his course work for the Doctor of Musical Arts Degree from the University of Iowa.
 Prior to his doctoral studies, Reese was Director of Choral Activities at Cedar Rapids Jefferson High School (1998 – 2004) and Cedar Rapids Prairie High School (1996 – 1998).

 Reese is a past winner of the prestigious American Choral Director’s Association (ACDA) Conducting Competition and has served as guest clinician for over 50 choral events.
 His choirs have been invited to sing at both National and Regional ACDA Conventions.
 He has been recognized for his classroom leadership in various publications, has been named multiple times as the Teacher of the Month, has been a HUG (Helping Us Grow) award recipient from the Davenport Community School District, and was also awarded the Die Hard Blue Devil Award for his contributions to youth throughout Central.

 Show Choirs under Reese’s direction have received numerous caption awards, as well as 1st runner-up or Grand Champion awards in Iowa, Illinois, Indiana, Minnesota, Missouri, Nebraska, and Wisconsin.
-He continues to be in demand as both a show choir clinician/adjudicator, and has been music arranger for show choirs in Iowa, Illinois, Indiana, Massachusetts, Minnesota, Missouri, Nebraska, Ohio, South Dakota, and Wisconsin.
+He continues to be in demand as both a show choir clinician/adjudicator, and has been music arranger for show choirs in Iowa, Illinois, Indiana, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, Ohio, Oklahoma, South Dakota, Virginia, and Wisconsin.

-Prior to arriving in Davenport, Mr. Keller taught 5-12 Vocal Music at Tri-Center Community Schools in Neola, IA (2013-2015) and 7-12 Vocal Music at Manson Northwest Webster Community Schools in Manson, IA (2011-2013).
+Prior to his current positions, Mr. Keller taught 7-8 Vocal Music at Sudlow Intermediate (2020-2023), 9-12 Vocal Music at Mid City High School in Davenport (2017-2020), 5-12 Vocal Music at Tri-Center Community Schools in Neola, IA (2013-2015) and 7-12 Vocal Music at Manson Northwest Webster Community Schools in Manson, IA (2011-2013).
 He was also the Director of the Southwest Iowa Men’s Chorus based at Iowa Western Community College for two seasons.